tomtkg/MOEA-D-DCWV/README.md

 |:-:|:-:|:-:|
 |![image](image/M3_1.svg)Three-objective problems, parameter p=1/6|![image](image/M3_2.svg)Three-objective problems, parameter p=2/6|![image](image/M3_3.svg)Three-objective problems, parameter p=3/6|

+## How to use
+This algorithm works with [PlatEMO](https://github.com/BIMK/PlatEMO/).
+Add this algorithm to "/PlatEMO-master/PlatEMO/Algorithms/".
+If you want to use static approach, write main.m file "varargin = {'-algorithm',{@MOEADDCWVS, [A,p]}".
+If you want to use dynamic approach, write main.m file "varargin = {'-algorithm',{@MOEADDCWVS, A}".
+"A" specifies a scalarization function. "p" specifies the intermediate objective value in the range [0,1].

 ## Reference
 Tomoaki Takagi, Keiki Takadama, and Hiroyuki Sato: **A Distribution Control of Weight Vector Set for Multi-objective Evolutionary Algorithms** Proc. of the Bio-inspired Information and Communication Technologies (BICT 2019), Lecture Notes of the Institute for Computer Sciences, Social Informatics and Telecommunications Engineering (LNICST), Vol. 289, Springer, Cham, pp. 70--80, 2019.
 [Web](https://link.springer.com/chapter/10.1007%2F978-3-030-24202-2_6), [PDF](https://link.springer.com/content/pdf/10.1007%2F978-3-030-24202-2_6.pdf)